-If you’ve converted to DNG, and gotten rid of your original RAW, there’s no way to go back to it.
+If you convert to DNG, and get rid of your original RAW, there’s no way to go back to it.
 You can’t convert it back to the original RAW file.
 There is an option to embed the original RAW file into the DNG, but that would mean you’re storing two RAW files in one DNG container, i.e. double the file-size.
 That just defeats the entire purpose of DNG.

 But why should you want to keep the original RAW files?
 Let’s go back to point number 5.
 In case you decide to switch from Adobe to another software system, the original RAW would be the safer bet than the DNG.
 There is a high chance that the software that you want to switch to, might not work properly with DNG.
 The camera manufacturer’s software might not have any support for DNG at all.
 For these times, you would wish you hadn’t converted to DNG.

 So, to DNG or not to DNG?
+Should you convert to DNG or not?
 The DNG club sells us their idea by scaring us that we won’t be able to access our RAWs in the future.
 We’ve seen how those ideas are not what they are presented to be.
 Given that we all want to speed up our workflows, adding an extra time-consuming step of conversion seems like a big turn-off.
 That too, at the cost of incompatibility, slow backups and losing our original RAW files.
-The Verdict: Do not convert!
+The Verdict: Do not convert to DNG.